| Title: | Join Tables Together on Inexact Matching |

 Arguments passed on to |

-If method = "soundex"
+If method = "soundex", the max_dist is automatically

-automatically set to 0.5, since soundex returns either a 0 (match)
+set to 0.5, since soundex returns either a 0 (match) or a 1 (no match).

-library(dplyr) library(ggplot2) data(diamonds) d <- data_frame(approximate_name = c("Idea", "Premiums", "Premioom", "VeryGood", "VeryGood", "Faiir"), type = 1:6) # no matches when they are inner-joined: diamonds %>% inner_join(d, by = c(cut = "approximate_name")) # but we can match when they're fuzzy joined diamonds %>% stringdist_inner_join(d, by = c(cut = "approximate_name"))
+library(dplyr) library(ggplot2) data(diamonds) d <- tibble::tibble(approximate_name = c("Idea", "Premiums", "Premioom", "VeryGood", "VeryGood", "Faiir"), type = 1:6) # no matches when they are inner-joined: diamonds %>% inner_join(d, by = c(cut = "approximate_name")) # but we can match when they're fuzzy joined diamonds %>% stringdist_inner_join(d, by = c(cut = "approximate_name"))library(dplyr) library(ggplot2) data(diamonds) d <- tibble::tibble(approximate_name = c("Idea", "Premiums", "Premioom", "VeryGood", "VeryGood", "Faiir"), type = 1:6) # no matches when they are inner-joined: diamonds %>% inner_join(d, by = c(cut = "approximate_name")) # but we can match when they're fuzzy joined diamonds %>% stringdist_inner_join(d, by = c(cut = "approximate_name"))